-Withdrawal - nce.
-Ultimate rates after the tilliu year are e.
-Select rates in t thdrawal Rates the first three years are: Yea r Male Female 1 10% 12% 2 10% 12% 3 10% 12% Disability tes based on expe o be duty-related. rience; see table c of sample rates.
-All incidences Allowance for combined service annuity 6.0% for non- Liabilities for former members are increased by 17.0% for vested members and 6.0% for non-vested members to account for the effect of some participants having eligibility for a Combined Service Annuity.
-Administrative expenses Prior year administrative expenses expressed as a percentage of prior year projected payroll.
-Refund of contributions discounted ba ck to the valuation date.
-All employe assumed to take retirement date and are ees withdrawing after becoming the larger of the contributions rred benefit.
-Commencement of deferred benefits eiving deferred and assumed to begin current terminated deferred s at age 55.
-Percentage married members are assu n payment status. med to be marrie d.
-Actual marital status is used Age of spouse Females are as ssumed to be two years younger tha n their male spouses.
-Form of payment bers retiring from ivor form of annui assumed to elect subsidized Males: 15% elect 75% J oint & Survivor op oint & Survivor op Joint & Survivor o otion Females: 10% elect 75% J oint & Survivor op oint & Survivor op Joint & Survivor o otion Remaining members and unmarried members are assumed to elect the Straigh Life option.
+Withdrawal Select and Ultimate rates based on actual experience.
+Ultimate rates after the third year are shown in rate table.
+Select rates in the first three years are: oa year are Irawal Rates , Yea ar N 1ale Female 1 1 .0% 12% • 2 1 .0% 12% 3 1 .0% 12% Disability Age-related ra - nce; see table of sample rates.
+All incidences Allowance for combined service annuity vested mem bers to a ccount for the 17.0% for vested members and e effect of some participants Administrative expenses Prior year adr projected pay expenses expressed as a percentage of prior year Refund of contributions discounted ba ack to the val leferred bend uation da efit are as te.
+All emplo al retirement date and are yees withdrawing after becoming e the larger of the contributions erred benefit.
+Commencement of deferred benefits Members rec members) are g current terminated deferred its at age 55.
+Percentage married 75% of active for members ed to be marr ied.
+Actual marital status is used Age of spouse Females are a ssumed to b e two yea ars younger th nan their male spouses.
+Form of payment Married mem Joint and Surv e assumed to elect subsidized Males: 15% elect 75% Join t & Survivor ont & Survivor of the Survivor of the Survivor pption Females: 10% elect 75% Join t & Survivor of t & Survivor of int & Survivor pption Remaining mo embers and ( unmarrie d members a re assumed to elect the Straight

 Form of payment (Concluded) Members receiving deferred annuities (including current terminated deferred members) are assumed to elect a straight life annuity, except that current terminated deferred members who terminated prior to July 1, 1997, are assumed to receive the Level Social Security option to age 62.
 Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
 Decrement operation Withdrawal decrements do not operate during retirement eligibility.
 Decrements are assumed to occur mid-fiscal year.
 Service credit accruals It is assumed that members accrue one year of service credit per year.
 Pay increases Pay increases are assumed to happen at the beginning of the fiscal year.
 This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.
-Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by MSRS.
+Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.
-In cases where submitted data was missing or incomplete, the following assumptions, based on average results for applicable members at the time of the last experience study, were applied: Data for active members: There were 11 members reported without a gender and no members reported with an invalid date of birth.
+In cases where submitted data was missing or incomplete, the following assumptions were applied: Data for active members : There were 8 members reported without a gender and no members reported with an invalid date of birth.
 We assumed male gender.
-There were 8 members reported with 0 or invalid salary.
-We used prior year salary (7 members), if available, otherwise, high five salary with a 10% load to account for salary increases (0 member).
+There were 3 members reported with zero or invalid salary.
+We used prior year salary (2 members), if available, otherwise, high five salary with a 10% load to account for salary increases (0 members).
 If neither pay or high five salary was available, we assumed a value of \$45,000 (1 member).
 There was 1 member reported with zero service.
-Due to the small number of members with 0 service, and based on direction from MSRS, we used service of 0 years for this member.
+Due to the small number of members with zero service, and based on direction from MSRS, we used service of 0 years for these members.